 The Eye of Night (Bantam Spectra 2002), an epic fantasy in which a disillusioned ex-priest, a prophet, and a fool travel into the heart of trouble with a talisman of chaos and new life.
 Finalist for Compton Crook Award and Romantic Times Reviewers' Choice Award.

 "The Damsel in the Garden," Sword and Sorceress XXVIII, ed.
 Elisabeth Waters (Marion Zimmer Bradley Literary Works Trust, 2013).
 You've fought the dragon...you've crossed the Bridge of Blades and Flame...now what?
-A narration of this story by talented voice actor Katherine Inskip is featured in Far Fetched Fables, a planned podcast at www.districtofwonders.com.
+A narration of this story by talented voice actor Katherine Inskip is featured in Far Fetched Fables 82 at District of Wonders (www.districtofwonders.com).

 "The Rising," Sword and Sorceress XXVII, ed.
 Elisabeth Waters (Marion Zimmer Bradley Literary Works Trust, 2012).
 A story of famine and yeast magic.